-1.1 This method covers the determination of cyanazine.
-The following parameter can be determined by this method:
+1.1 This method covers the determination of benomyl and carbendazim.
+The following parameters can be determined by this method:

-Parameter STORET No. CAS No. Cyanazine -- 21725-46-2
+Parameter Storet No. CAS No.

+Benomyl 17804-35-2

+Carbendazim 10605-21-7

-- 1.2 This is a high-performance liquid chromatographic (HLPC) method applicable to the determination of the compound listed above in industrial and municipal discharges as provided under 40 CFR 136.1.
-Any modification of this method beyond those expressly permitted shall be considered a major modification subject to application and approval of alternative test procedures under 40 CFR 136.4 and 136.5. - 1.3 The estimated method detection limit (MDL, defined in Section 15) for cyanazine is $6 \mu g/L$.
-The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.4 This method is restricted to use by or under the supervision of analysts experienced in the use of liquid chromatography and in the interpretation of liquid chromatograms.
-Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2. - 1.5 When this method is used to analyze unfamiliar samples for cyanazine, compound identifications should be supported by at least one additional qualitative technique.
+- 1.2 Benomyl cannot be determined directly by this method.
+Benomyl is hydrolyzed to carbendazim, and both compounds are measured and reported as carbendazim. - 1.3 This is a high-performance liquid chromatographic (HPLC) method applicable to the determination of the compounds listed above in industrial and municipal discharges as provided under 40 CFR 136.1.
+Any modification of this method beyond those expressly permitted shall be considered a major modification subject to application and approval of alternate test procedures under 40 CFR 136.4 and 136.5. - 1.4 The method detection limit (MDL, defined in Section 15) for each parameter is $8.7~\mu g/L$.
+The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of liquid chromatography and in the interpretation of liquid chromatograms.
+Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2. - 1.6 When this method is used to analyze unfamiliar samples for either of the compounds above, compound identifications should be supported by at least one additional qualitative technique.